David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Related entries (cross-references)

+Cross-references are added by editing `data.json` directly — the Data Manager doesn't manage them.
 An entry can point to others that a designer should consider alongside it.
-The easiest way to add a cross-reference is the **Links** button on the entry in the Data Manager: choose the entry to link to and, optionally, write a short note explaining why they're related.
-Links can be added, re-noted, or removed there at any time.

-Under the hood, each cross-reference is a `relatedEntries` array on the entry's `data` object, which you can also edit by hand (useful for bulk changes):
+Add a `relatedEntries` array to the entry's `data` object:

 ```json
 "relatedEntries": [